-On Monday, June 3th, the Booked for the Day Book Group met to discuss the book Little Women by Louisa May Alcott.
+On Monday, October 7th, the Booked for the Day Book Group met to discuss the book Pudd’nhead Wilson by Mark Twain.
 Here are a few of the comments made during the meeting:

 These are just of few things mentioned during the discussion.
 Please feel free to add any of your thoughts in the comment section.